-Durable: Durable Power of Attorney documents are invaluable tools for individuals planning how their estate will be managed in their old age, or in the event of sudden illness or disability.
+Durable Power of Attorney document is an invaluable tool for individuals planning how their estate will be managed in their old age, or in the event of sudden illness or disability.
 They allow the Agent to act for the Principal even if they become incapacitated.

-Springing: A springing Power of Attorney is a legal instrument that allows you to appoint and give authority to an Agent when certain criteria are met and specific events occur.
+A Springing Power of Attorney is a legal instrument that allows you to appoint and give authority to an Agent when certain criteria are met and specific events occur.
 These will normally become active when the Principal becomes incapacitated and unable to act for themselves.

 Minor Child Power of Attorney: This variety of Georgia Power of Attorney allows a Principal to appoint an Agent to take on their legal parental rights for a limited period of time.
 This could be for work reasons, deployment in the military, or due to an illness.

 A Tax Power of Attorney form enables you to grant authority to an agent to represent you before Georgia’s Department of Revenue.

 How to Get a Power of Attorney in Georgia

 A GA Power of Attorney can be filled-in fully online with our step-by-step form completion survey.
 All you need to do is answer the questions and add in your own information to create a fully complete POA tailored to your necessities.

 Alternatively, the task of creating a POA can be left to a lawyer.
 However, this is usually a more time-consuming and costly process.